thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 lower end.
 Since the SNRe is calculated on a uniform target, it does not demonstrate the ability of the algorithm to faithfully reproduce structures, which is often the purpose of creating the image.
-For this reason, we also evaluted performance with an inclusion target.
+For this reason, we also evaluated performance with an inclusion target.
 For the simulation case, we have perfect knowledge of the true underlying displacement, so we can calculate the MADD.
 The MADD is a measure of the estimated displacement's fidelity over the entire image.
 In the phantom case, the true displacement is not precisely